 Can cats eat Christmas dinner meat?

 Cats are obligate carnivores, so you can bet they’re going straight to the meat.
-Your cat will adore you forever (ok, ok, for five minutes) if you share some of your roast turkey with them.
+Your cat will adore you forever (okay, okay, for five minutes) if you share some of your roast turkey with them.
 The same rule for dogs applies to cats too when it comes to a meaty Christmas dinner for pets.
 They’ll be perfectly healthy with some lean turkey or chicken in their tums and can even have a bit of cooked beef.

 Stick to boneless and skinless to keep the fat and salt levels down, and don’t dunk it in sauce or seasoning before you serve it to them.
-On a silver platter, naturally…because that’s what cats expect from their human servants.
+On a silver platter, naturally … because that’s what cats expect from their human servants.

 What about some cream for their dessert?